ammaresit/fetchphotoinsta/README.md

 # fetchphotoinsta
 Fetch Photo from Instagram both hashtags and usernames

+éé It includes all the files that is necessary because some vendors are not supported anymore éé

 Depending on your connection speed, you can fetch 1-2k photos in 15 seconds!

 !Only works on Windows platforms!